cotes2020/jekyll-theme-chirpy/_posts/2022-12-31-deriving-lagrangian-newtonian-gravitation.md

 An immediate result of the above law is that we are not yet done when it comes to deriving a Lagrangian for Newtonian gravitation.

-The Lagrangian surely yields the correct equation of motion (Poisson's equation) when varied with respect to the gravitational potential $\phi$.
-However, notice what happens when we vary it with with respect to the mass density field $\rho$,
+The Lagrangian surely yields the correct equation of motion (Poisson's equation) when varied with respect to the gravitational potential $$\phi$$.
+However, notice what happens when we vary it with with respect to the mass density field $$\rho$$,

 $$\phi = 0$$

 Oops!
 We now have two possible paths ahead of us:

-- Promote mass density $\rho$ to a non-relativistic classical field and modify the Lagrangian to yield Poisson's equation when varied with respect to both the fields $\phi$ and $\rho$.
+- Promote mass density $$\rho$$ to a non-relativistic classical field and modify the Lagrangian to yield Poisson's equation when varied with respect to both the fields $$\phi$$ and $$\rho$$.

-- Justify if $\rho$ is not a classical field and elaborate on its role in Poisson's equation and the associated Lagrangian, rigorously.
+- Justify if $$\rho$$ is not a classical field and elaborate on its role in Poisson's equation and the associated Lagrangian, rigorously.

 We will take one of these paths in a new post, soon.
 For now, which path will be adopted in the post will be akin to a stochastic process as I am not very sure of the outcome myself.
 However, I'm studing the topic in my free time and am beginning to see interesting connections between both the possibilities.
 In fact, they may be simultaneously workable, if we generalize classical fields to include distributions!
 And this seems to yield Newtonian particle dynamics for free solely from field-theoretic constructs.